Dispatch & RoIP for Marine VHF Radio

 Maritime: Radio Dispatch and RoIP Solutions for Ports and Vessel Traffic

 There’s little argument that, while it has been largely superseded as a passenger service, maritime transportation is still a vibrant, hugely important industry across the globe.
 For hundreds – if not thousands – of years, people have been taking to the seas to move goods from one place to another, and in the 21st century, much of the world’s trade relies on this proven method.

 The lion’s share of coordinating all that moving cargo falls to the world’s ports, and you can imagine the focus and attention to detail required in such a job.
 The operation of a modern port lives and dies on one thing above all others – communication.
 At Omnitronics, streamlining communication networks is our business, and when it comes to the radio needs of ports large and small, we strive to deliver the most technologically capable but user-friendly systems available.

-Unique Solutions for Ports
+Unique Radio Dispatch Solutions For Ports

 Ensuring accuracy of information is essential for keeping port operations running smoothly, which is where the Rapid Recall system can be of great benefit.
 The automatic recording of all transmissions allows users to listen back to their communication to make sure all details are correct.